Festival Programme in detail...

 The StarDome, BCO's portable planetarium will be making an appearance once again at our Dark Sky Festival!

-Shows will run Saturday (11:30am, 12:30pm and 3pm) and Sunday (11:30am, 12:30pm and 3pm) and will give you and your family the chance to discover the wonders of the night sky in their inflatable dome.
+Shows will run Saturday (11am, 12 noon and 3pm) and Sunday (11am, 12 noon and 3pm) and will give you and your family the chance to discover the wonders of the night sky in their inflatable dome.

 Each show lasts 20 minutes and is FREE.
 With a limited capacity of 25 people per session, we suggest getting there early.
 If you do miss a show or it is full, you can always come back for the next one!

-There is plenty of free parking at Newport Nationals School.
+There is plenty of free parking at Newport National School.

 Unfortunately the Dome is not wheelchair accessible